ghiliweld/writings/haskell.md

 ```hs
 data Tree a = Leaf a | Branch (Tree a) (Tree a)
 ```
+what's happening is that trees are being defined recursively where a Tree element is either a Leaf or a Branch with subtrees.

 #### type classes
-another amazing thing about types in haskell are type classes, which allows you to group types by class. they're less like classes in OOP and more like interfaces. you declare and interface for types and you can then instantiate a type into a class by implementing each method of the class.
+another amazing thing about types in haskell are type classes, which allows you to group types by class. they're less like classes in OOP and more like interfaces. you declare an interface for types and you can then instantiate a type into a class by implementing each method of the class.

 let's take a look at the `Eq`(equality) class:
 ```hs